Why Is Media Monitoring Important?

 Thanks to media monitoring tools, you can have all the mentions, reviews, and opinions from these sites in one place and react to them quickly.

 What’s more, people trust these reviews even more than regular ads.
 According to research provided by BrightLocal, 91% of 18-34-year-old consumers admitted online trust reviews as much as personal recommendations.
 So, the more positive reviews people write about you, the more trust your brand inspires.

 The marketing landscape is changing continuously.
 Keeping on top of all these changes, including new trends, new social media platforms (TikTok, for example), researches, new technologies is a challenge.
 And without being up to date, we can end up far away behind the competition.

 Monitor industry trends to stay up to date with the newest trends in your branch.

 How to monitor the media?

 If you want to start monitoring media and know what people are talking about you, you need to take a few steps:

 - Find the tool which suits you best.

 There are plenty of media monitoring tools, and every one has its pros and cons.
-Do the research, read some blog posts with tools lists, and find the best one that will meet your expectations.
+Do the research, read some blog posts with tools lists (take a look at our list about social media monitoring tools), and find the best one that will meet your expectations.